Humanity Auxilium is always looking for dedicated individuals to help us accomplish our goal of helping as many people as possible.

 No, we will book your hotel and transportation so that we get a discounted rate for our volunteers and all volunteers will stay at the same hotel.

-It will cost $40 – $60 CAN per day including hotel and food.
+It will cost $40 – $60 CAD per day including hotel and food.
 The volunteers are responsible for the cost of their own hotel fare and food.
-The daily travel to and from the camps are covered but not personal travel to restaurants or for sightseeing.
+The daily travel to and from the camps are covered, but not personal travel to restaurants or for sightseeing.

-Volunteers might experience traveler’s diarrhea and if they do then will require rest and hydration in their respective hotel rooms.
-Depending on the severity and the illness, if needed, we will fly our volunteers out to the Chittagong hospital which is the biggest hospital near by.
+Volunteers might experience traveler’s diarrhea and if they do then, they will require rest and hydration in their respective hotel rooms.

 Yes, measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
 Cholera, Hepatitis A and B, typhoid, rabies, and malaria.
 Please take a look at the CDC website for more details.